periode/webthesis/web/README.md

 - [ ] specific components
   - [x] paragraph
   - [ ] image
+    - [ ] in makefile, copy all src images to target web asset dir
   - [ ] figure
   - [x] footnote
     - [x] this where i figure out where to put modular elements